JimmyWoah/MicrosoftIntune/README.md

 ---

-### ✅ Convenzioni
+### ✅ Conventions
-- Ogni remediation dovrebbe includere **Detect.ps1** e **Remediate.ps1**
+- Each remediation should include **Detect.ps1** and **Remediate.ps1**
-- Ogni cartella contenuto ha un **README.md** con:
+- Each remediation should include a **README.md** with:
-  - scopo
+  - purpose
-  - prerequisiti
+  - prerequisites
-  - come usare in Intune
+  - how to use it in Intune
-  - note / rollback / limiti
+  - notes/rollback/limitations
-- Dove possibile: logging chiaro e idempotenza (rieseguibile senza effetti collaterali)
+- Whenever possible: clear logging and idempotent behavior (safe to run multiple times)

-### ⚠️ Avvertenze
+### ⚠️ Warnings
-- **Usa questi script a tuo rischio.**
+**Use these scripts at your own risk.**

-- Testa sempre su gruppo pilota / lab prima della produzione.
+- Always test in a lab/tenant or pilot group before production.
-- Verifica contesto di esecuzione (SYSTEM vs utente), permessi, impatti (riavvii, uninstall, registro, servizi).
+- Double-check execution context (SYSTEM vs user), permissions, and impact (reboots, uninstall, registry/service changes).
-- Alcuni script possono essere distruttivi: leggi sempre l’header.
+- Some scripts may be destructive.
+Always read the script header first.

-### 🤝 Contributi
+### 🤝 Contributing
-Issue e Pull Request benvenute (fix, miglioramenti, nuove remediation/detection, documentazione).
+Issues and Pull Requests are welcome (fixes, improvements, new remediations/detections, documentation).

-### 📜 Licenza
+### 📜 License
-Vedi file `LICENSE`.
+See `LICENSE` file.

 ---